fanxinping/remotesingularityspawner/README.md

 ```
 c.RemoteSingularitySpawner.default_bind_path = '/path1;/path2'
 ```
 This configuration is optional.
 When spawn notebook server on remote hosts, `/path1` and `/path2` will be binded into container.
 Note that Singularity have its own system default bind points(https://sylabs.io/guides/3.5/user-guide/bind_paths_and_mounts.html).
-By the way, when spawn a notebook server, users will be redirected to a page that users can bind their own path.
+By the way, when spawn a notebook server, users will be redirected to a page where users can bind their own path.
 ### 4. Run the JupyterHub server
 ```bash
 sudo SINGULARITY_BIND="<path_to_home>" singularity run jupyterhub.sif